-The National Museum of the U.S. Navy and the Cold War Gallery are commited to accessiblity for all visitors to understand the history of the United States Navy.
+The National Museum of the U.S. Navy is commited to accessiblity for all visitors to understand the history of the United States Navy.

 Information for Visitors with Limited Mobility

 Please call 202-685-0589 and let representative know you need a wheel chair as you will be dropping the person off at the front of the museum.
 You will need to leave a photo ID while you use the wheel chair and, once returned, you will receive the ID back.

 If there isn't a disabled parking spot located near the museum, please let the staff know as we may have access to an extremely limited parking area, or the non-disabled person can then park and return to enjoy the museum with the person who needs the wheelchair.

 Inside the Museum